No. 34 Squadron RAF: 1935–45

-It was officially re-formed at RAF Chakrata on 1 April 1942 and re-equipped with Blenheims.
+It was officially re-formed on 1 April 1942 and re-equipped with Blenheims.
 In July and August, some of its aircraft were used to attack rebels in North West Frontier Province.
 From September until April 1943, the squadron carried out bombing raids against Japanese targets in Burma.

 The squadron converted to the light ground attack role from November 1943, when it began to receive single-seat Hawker Hurricane fighter-bombers.
 These were replaced by Republic Thunderbolts in March 1945.
 34 Squadron was disbanded on 15 October 1945.

 Post-war

 On 1 August 1946 No. 681 Squadron RAF was renumbered as No. 34 Squadron, flying photo-reconnaissance Supermarine Spitfires until disbanding on 31 July 1947.
 No. 695 Squadron RAF was then renumbered to No. 34 Squadron on 11 February 1949 at Horsham St. Faith, near Norwich.
 They operated in anti-aircraft co-operation using Bristol Beaufighters and Spitfires until it too disbanded on 24 June 1952.

 No. 34 was reformed at Tangmere with Gloster Meteor jets as a fighter squadron in August 1954.
 In October 1955 Hawker Hunters replaced the Meteors until disbandment on 10 January 1958.
 No. 34 was then reformed yet again on 1 October 1960 at RAF Seletar, Singapore, in the transport role with Blackburn Beverleys.
 In December 1962, four Blackburn Beverleys were used to insert Gurkhas into Brunei to combat a revolt by the North Kalimantan National Army (TNKU) against the Sultan of Brunei.
 The Squadron lasted until the end of 1967 when it was disbanded again.